 DDs get in for free or can pick up a VIP DD ticket for entrance into the tent and a lunch.

 Beyond the beer, you can grab lunch from favorite local vendors.
-In the past, highlights have included Climax Jerky (gourmet Colorado jerky, including elk and alligator jerky), Nicky’s Quickies (local, high-quality Greek food, with vegan options), Ghandi’s Indian Cuisine (not really made by the Ghandi, gosh) and Andy’s Kitchen (Asian food, made in Colorado).
+In the past, highlights have included Climax Jerky (gourmet Colorado jerky, including elk and alligator jerky), Ghandi’s Indian Cuisine (not really made by the Ghandi, gosh) and Andy’s Kitchen (Asian food, made in Colorado).
+Vendors switch up every year.
+Or fill up at a nearby restaurant.
+Breck has plenty of great options.

 The beer fest is also a super place to pick up some souvenirs.
 Shopping typically includes hats, crafts, bikes and bike guides and, aptly, a local company called Hangover Painover, “developed in the Rocky Mountains by a hard-partying ski bum.”
 This company sells a powder packed with vitamins and nutrients you can add to any drink that claims to curb the feelings of a hangover the next morning.
 Drink it at the festival and, theoretically, you will be able to hop up the next morning and hit the slopes, without needing extra-dark sunglasses and Tylenol.